 The media is a source of relief, entertainment and information during this uncertain time, and it is ticking over 24/7, which means you should be doing everything you can to try and get media coverage for your business during COVID-19.

-Here are 5 ways for your small business to get PR coverage during these trying times under the COVID-19 pandemic.
+There are five things you can do to get PR coverage for your business during these trying times of the COVID-19 pandemic:

 1. Restrategising stories

 Has your business had to pivot at all during COVID-19?
 Many media outlets are looking for stories about businesses that have had to pivot their strategies.